Junazidomi/Data-Science/Data-Science-prediction-projects/Laptop Price Prediction/README.md

 - The dataset contains of 7 numerical features (Prcessor_Speed, RAM_Size, Storage_Capacity, Screen_Size, Weight, Price) and 1 categorical features (Brand), with a total of 1000 rows
 - Based on the results of missing data identification in the dataset, there are no rows or columns with missing values
-- Based on the duplicate data identification process, it can be concluded there are
+- Based on the duplicate data identification process, it can be concluded there are no rows with duplicate data
+- Based on the data outlier identification process, it can be concluded there are no data outlier in dataset
 ### EDA

+The following is a vizualization of this project:
+1.Visualization of Laptop's Brand Sold
+2.Visualization of Type Storage Capacity
+3.
+4.
+5.
+6.
 ## Data Preparation

-1. Encode
+1. Encoding

+   This process converts categorical data into numerical data to enable model training, since machine learning models require numerical input.
+Label Encoding is       used for this transformation.

 2. Normalization

+   Normalization is a data preprocessing technique used to convert numerical values in a dataset to a common scale for example 0 to 1.
+The purpose is to ensure        that no single feature (data column) dominates the others, especially when the features have very different value ranges

-5. Split the train data and test data
+3. Split the train data and test data

+   In this section, the data are divided into training and testing sets using the train_test_split function provided by the scikit-learn library.
+The independent      and dependent variables are subsequently processed.

 ## Modelling